Mark Cuban’s Daughter, Alexis Sofia Cuban Is Nothing Like Him – and He Doesn’t Want Her to Become Entitled

 Alexis Sofia Cuban Is a Rising TikTok Star

-Mark Cuban’s oldest daughter is Alexis Cuban, age 19.
-And, like many her age, she loves TikTok.
-She has more than 388,000 followers who watch videos of her dancing to popular songs.
+Mark Cuban’s oldest daughter is Alexis Cuban, 20, is one of Cuba’s billionaire kids with her own success .
+Born in 2003, like many her age, she loves TikTok.
+She has more than 380,100 followers who watch videos of her dancing to popular songs.

 But Alexis’ most popular videos include father Mark Cuban, who has a good time participating in the next generation’s technology by dancing along to the songs.
 He and Alexis even recorded themselves in 2019 rocking out to the Boston metal band Unearth. (“Long stop lights gone wrong,” the billionaire wrote.)